Paradies tree

 Fashionistas, Rock Stars & Creative Glitterati: Hotel Unique

-When late Brazilian-Japanese architect Ruy Ohtake, designer of countless unusual buildings in Brazil and throughout the world, unleashed Hotel Unique in the early 2000s, it was dubbed the “Little Watermelon.”
+When late Brazilian-Japanese architect Ruy Ohtake, designer of countless unusual buildings in Brazil and around the world, unleashed Hotel Unique in the early 2000s, it was dubbed the “Little Watermelon.”
 Its inverted half-moon design was created to accommodate more rooms on the higher floors, allowing for better views of the city’s 395-acre Ibirapuera Park to the south and the upscale neighborhood of Jardins Europa to the east.
 Everything through its 25-foot-high, 650-pound double-door entrance is just as dazzling, right down to the minimalist rooms with selfie-friendly circular windows (these form the “seeds” of the watermelon from the outside), whose sills can be sprawled upon for unique photos.

 Hippest Hostel: We Hostel Design